Maya-2

 Maya-2 was a Filipino nanosatellite.
 It succeeded Maya-1, the first Filipino nanosatellite, which was deorbited in November 2020.

 Background

 Maya-2 was a nanosatellite or a 1U-class CubeSat measuring 10 × 10 × 10 cm and weighing 1.3 kg.
 It was the successor to Maya-1 which ended its operations on November 23, 2020.
 Maya-2 was developed by Filipino students sent to the Kyushu Institute of Technology (KIT) in Japan through the Department of Science and Technology's (DOST) Space Science and Technology Proliferation through University Partnerships (STeP-UP) project under the STAMINA4Space Program.
+This is the second Cube Satellite and the first inter-university collaboration in the country, jointly built by the University of the Philippines - Diliman (a public university), Adamson University, and Mapúa University (both private universities).

 Maya-2 was developed under the fourth Joint Global Multination Birds Satellite (Birds-4) project initiated by the KIT.
 Under the program, two other identical CubeSats; a Paraguayan (GuaraniSat-1) and a Japanese satellite (Tsuru).

 Maya-2 is part of a series of satellite named after the Chestnut munia (Lonchura atricapilla), one of the various birds known locally in the Philippines as the maya.